AroenvR/simple-robust-api/README.md

 - Currently supported databases:
     - SQLite3

+- In theory supported databases (untested, just have to add it to the DatabaseFactory):
+    - MySQL
+    - PostgreSQL
+    - CockroachDB
+    - MariaDB
+    - Better-SQLite3
+    - Oracle
+    - Amazon Redshift
+    - MSSQL (Microsoft SQL Server)

 ## Main Components

-- App: The core of the application, responsible for starting and stopping the server, initializing the database, and setting up the routes.
+- **App**: The core of the application, responsible for starting and stopping the server, initializing the database, and setting up the routes.
-- Container: Manages the dependencies and services in the application, providing methods to register and get instances of services.
+- **ContainerWrapper**: Manages the dependencies in the application (wrapper for the InversifyJS Container).
-- Repositories: Interact with the database to perform CRUD operations on specific entities (e.g., Users).
+- **Repositories**: Interact with the database to perform CRUD operations on specific entities (e.g., Users).
-- Services: Execute any additional logic necessary for handling a request.
+- **Services**: Execute any additional logic necessary for handling a request.
-- Controllers: Handle incoming requests, process data, and return responses.
+- **Controllers**: Handle incoming requests, process data, and return responses.
-- Routes: Define the API endpoints and map them to the corresponding controllers.

 ## Data Flow